rackerlabs/design-system/_docs/style/interactive-states.md

 #### Disabled and selected with fill

-Disabled and selected is an edge case state that occurs when a selectable control is selected and disabled by default, or due to a previous choice that requires this input to be selected and disabled.
+Disabled and selected with fill is an uncommon state that occurs when a selectable control is selected and disabled by default.
+This state can occur when a user makes a previous choice that requires this input to be selected and disabled.

+**For example, ....**

 {% endcolumn %}